emtee40/SurvivalManual-wiki/Cold.md

 Although tundras support a variety of plants during the warm months, all are small when compared to similar plants in warmer climates.
 For instance, the arctic willow and birch are shrubs rather than trees.

-There are some plants growing in arctic and subarctic regions that are poisonous if eaten ([Appendix](PoisonousPlantsList)).
+There are some plants growing in arctic and subarctic regions that are poisonous if eaten.
 Use the plants that you know are edible.
 When in doubt, follow the Universal Edibility Test in [Chapter Plants, Figure 9-5](Plants).

 ### TRAVEL